 - Protein Isolate – Isolate is refined slightly better, allowing it to be priced higher than protein concentrate.
 Nearly all fats and carbs have been stripped during this process, and the end result is 90% or more protein only.

 Whey protein is one variation you will often see with the extra title isolate, concentrate, etc. displayed following the name.
-There are many whey protein powders on the market, such as Spartan Whey and Designer Whey.
 This type of protein breaks down and absorbs faster during digestion making it good before or after your workout.

 Whey is a complete protein, which means it has all the amino acids essential for absorption and converts over during protein synthesis.
 Consumer use and studies show this has the least irritability on the stomach unless you are lactose.